- TLA Awards & Scholarships

 - The degree to which they exemplify the spirit of intellectual freedom; and

-- The impact that their efforts to promote intellectual freedom have had on the community and those they serve.
+- The impact that their efforts to promote intellectual freedom have had on the institution, the community and those they serve.